What happens if there are issues with the will when we try to probate it? – North Carolina

 Process & Timing

-3. If someone challenges validity (caveat): An interested person files a caveat in the estate file.
-If the dispute cannot be resolved at the Clerk level, the contested matter is typically transferred for court handling consistent with North Carolina caveat procedure, and the estate administration may slow down while the validity question is decided.
+- If someone challenges validity (caveat): An interested person files a caveat in the estate file.
+If the dispute cannot be resolved at the Clerk level, the caveat proceeding is transferred to Superior Court for trial of the issue of devisavit vel non, and the estate administration may slow down while the validity question is decided.

 Exceptions & Pitfalls